-Raw and packaging materials and purchased - purchase cost on a first- in, first - out basis including transportation and clearing costs. finished goods Products-in-process and manufactured finished - weighted average cost of direct materials and labour plus a reasonable proportion of goods manufacturing overheads based on normal levels of activity.
-Engineering spares - purchase cost on a weighted average cost basis, including transportation and clearing costs.
-Goods-in-transit - purchase cost incurred to date.
+Raw and packaging materials and purchased finished goods - purchase cost on a first- in, first - out basis including transportation and clearing costs.

+Products-in-process and manufactured finished goods

+- weighted average cost of direct materials and labour plus a reasonable proportion of manufacturing overheads based on normal levels of activity.

+Engineering spare purchase cost on a weighted average cost basis, including transportation and clearing costs.

+Goods-in-transit • purchase cost incurred to date.